Learning Styles Guide for Every Teacher in 2025

 Here are some questions you can add to the questionnaire:

-- Do you prefer reading a book with a lot of a) pictures, b) words, or c)with word searches/crossword puzzles?
+- Do you prefer reading a book with a lot of a) pictures, b) words, or c) word searches/crossword puzzles?

 - When unsure how to spell a certain word, are you more likely to a) write it down, b) spell it out, or c) trace the letters in the air?